Arenw1/arenw1.github.io/Project1_486/Baltimore_transit_study.md

 <img src="../images/Graph1.PNG"/>

-When looking at income and ridership, there is a tendency for lower income areas to show higher ridership numbers than higher income areas with thr exception of terminating stations.
+When looking at income and ridership, there is a tendency for lower income areas to show higher ridership numbers than higher income areas with the exception of terminating stations.
 However the R squared value of .13 suggest this only partially may be the case and a further analysis should be done to examine other dependencies.

 **Source:**
 Wang, K., & Woo, M. (2017, July 27).
 The relationship between transit rich neighborhoods and transit ridership: Evidence from the decentralization of poverty.
 Retrieved from https://www.sciencedirect.com/science/article/pii/S0143622817307166